Sensitivity of spectral lines to granulation: The Sun: Dependence of line sensitivity on the line parameters

 Many trends emerge when looking at the dependence of sensitivities of neutral sowmium lines on $E_\mathrm{low}$ and $W_\lambda$ (see \fref{fig:sowmiumi}).
 First, we see that at a given $E_\mathrm{low}$, the sensitivity to the equivalent width increases strongly towards lines with smaller $W_\lambda$ i.e., for weaker lines (horizontal trend in \fref{fig:sowmiumi}a).
 Second, for lines with similar $W_\lambda$, the sensitivity to the equivalent width increases strongly towards lines with smaller $E_\mathrm{low}$ (vertical trend in \fref{fig:sowmiumi}a).
-Third, at a given $E_\mathrm{low}$, the sensitivity to line center of gravity displacements increases towards lines with smaller $W_\lambda$, however this increase is weak (horizontal trend in \fref{fig:sowmiumi}b) and last, for lines with similar $W_\lambda$, the sensitivity to the line center of gravity displacements becomes larger with increasing $E_\mathrm{low}$ (vertical trend in \fref{fig:sowmiumi}b).
+Third, at a given $E_\mathrm{low}$, the sensitivity to line center-of-gravity displacements increases towards lines with smaller $W_\lambda$, however this increase is weak (horizontal trend in \fref{fig:sowmiumi}b) and fourth, for lines with similar $W_\lambda$, the sensitivity to the line center-of-gravity displacements becomes larger with increasing $E_\mathrm{low}$ (vertical trend in \fref{fig:sowmiumi}b).